kerschke/mogsa/README.md

   pages     = {126~--~138},
-  series    = {{Lecture Notes in Computer Science (LNCS)}}, volume    = {11411}, editor    = {Kalyanmoy Deb and Erik Goodman and Coello Carlos A. Coello and Kathrin Klamroth and Kaisa Miettinen and Sanaz Mostaghim and Patrick Reed}, year      = {2019}, publisher = {Springer}, location  = {{East Lansing}, {MI}, {USA}},
+  series    = {{Lecture Notes in Computer Science (LNCS)}}, volume    = {11411}, editor    = {Kalyanmoy Deb and Erik Goodman and Carlos A. {Coello Coello} and Kathrin Klamroth and Kaisa Miettinen and Sanaz Mostaghim and Patrick Reed}, year      = {2019}, publisher = {Springer}, location  = {{East Lansing}, {MI}, {USA}},